 Design Considerations for In Situ Chemical Oxidation

-The purpose of this course is to provide a framework for preparing ISCO system designs.
-The course provides a summary of best practices for ISCO design, tips for appropriate quality assurance and quality control (QA/QC) measures, and a listing of available standards and references.
-It incorporates lessons learned from sites on the design, implementation, and performance of ISCO.
-The information provided here can be readily incorporated into a design format suitable to the scope of the project
+This course presents a summary of best practices for ISCO design, tips for appropriate quality assurance and quality control (QA/QC) measures, and a listing of available standards and references.
+It includes lessons learned for the design, implementation, and performance of ISCO and a framework for design submittals of ISCO systems.

 Once you complete your course review, you need to take a multiple-choice quiz consisting of twenty (20) questions to earn 4 PDH credits.

 This course is intended to provide you with the following specific knowledge and skills:

 - The required components of Remedial Design submittals

 - Key elements of the conceptual site model for ISCO projects

 - Critical design elements such as bench-scale and pilot studies, oxidant selection, injection method, and monitoring requirements

 Download the Course to review and begin earning your PDH credits.